boa-dev/boa-dev.github.io/docs/intro.md

 The goal of the following documentation is to provide a reference guide for the current design of Boa and it's most current features.

-New to Rust?
+New to Rust or JavaScript interpreters?
 Feel free to check out some resources [here](./resources)